-To meet GWC graduation requirements, students need to successfully complete: Math G160 Statistics (4 units), and English GIIO Critical thinking (4 units).
+To meet GWC Nursing graduation requirements, students need to successfully complete: Math G160 Statistics (4 units), and English G110 Critical thinking (4 units).

-These two classes may be taken before you start the nursing program or any semester of the nursing program.
+These two classes may be taken before you start the nursing program or during any semester of the nursing program.
 If you have a Bachelor's degree you may not need to take these two classes.